 I know that many unschoolers really don’t like worksheets or workbooks, but when starting homeschool foreign language, they can be really helpful.

-Check out these learning a foreign language worksheets to help you think through the process of planning your foreign language unschooling.
+Foreign language worksheets help you think through the process of planning your foreign language unschooling.

 Once you start creating a bilingual environment in your home, you’re going to be able to “salt the environment” with material that gets your child naturally curious about learning a foreign language.

-• Get Creative with Children’s Language Programs / Shows
+3. Children’s Language Programs / Foreign Language Shows

-Do you have tween/teen girl who loves to braid hair?
+Do you have a kid who loves to braid hair?

 Why not learn about hair braiding in Spanish?